Detroit Public Library: History

 After World War II, Detroit Public Library obtained "projected books" on microfilm and loaned these with portable projectors to disabled veterans (and other patrons with disabilities) who could press a switch under their chin more easily than turning a page.

-The north and south wings opened on June 23, 1963 and added a significant amount of space to the building.
+The north and south wings opened on June 23, 1963, and added a significant amount of space to the building.
 The wings were connected along the rear of the original building and a new entrance created on Cass Avenue.
 Above this entrance is a mosaic by Millard Sheets entitled The River of Knowledge.
 As part of the addition, a triptych mural was added to the west wall of Adam Strohm Hall on the third floor.
 The mural by local artist John Stephens Coppin is entitled Man's Mobility and depicts a history of transportation.
 This mural complements a tryparch mural on the opposite wall completed in 1921 by Gari Melchers depicting Detroit's early history.

 In 1970 Clara Stanton Jones became the first African American and the first woman to serve as director of a major library system in America, as director of the Detroit Public Library.
+The Clara Stanton Jones Friends Auditorium is named in her honor.

-The Detroit Public Library is also a founding member of the Detroit area library network.
+The Detroit Public Library is also a founding member of the Detroit Area Library Network.
 The network initially ran the Integrated Library System (online library catalog) for the library, but the library later purchased its own servers, after the mainframe computer era began to wane, and the library now runs its own systems.
 The library continues to be a member partner in the network consortium.

 Administration

 The Detroit Public Library is a publicly funded, independent, municipal corporation.
 The Detroit Public Library Commission, whose members are appointed by the Detroit Public Schools Board of Education, is the governing authority for the system.
 The commission establishes policies and administers funds.
 There are 7 Library Commissioners, with the seventh commissioner being the current president of the Board of Education, who is an ex-officio commissioner.
 Library Commissioners are appointed to 6 year staggered terms.
 There is an annual general meeting where the president, vice president, and secretary of the commission are elected, and monthly meetings held at the Main Library which are open to the public.
-The commission appoints and hires the Director and Deputy Director, while all other employees are hired by the commission, upon the recommendation of the Director.
+The commission appoints and hires the Director and deputy director, while all other employees are hired by the commission, upon the recommendation of the Director.

 September 16, 2014, former chief administrative and technology officer Timothy Cromer was sentenced to 10 years in prison for his role in a $1.5 million kickback scheme."